JPSS 2 [Orbital-ATK]

 The delivery order for JPSS-2 runs through July 2020 and includes a four-year, $130 million option for JPSS-3 and another four-year, $87 million option for JPSS-4.

 In June 2015, NASA issued a stop work order to Exelis on the Radiation Budget Instrument contract, because the project is experiencing technical and cost concerns that require review in order to determine how best to address those concerns and move forward.
 In the FY2019 budget, the cancellation of the Radiation Budget Instrument (RBI) was proposed.
-In early 2020, the new Libera instrument was selected as a follow-on to CERES, which will fly first on JPSS 3.
+In early 2020, the new Libera instrument was selected as a follow-on to CERES, to be flown on JPSS 3 and 4.

 Further NPOESS missions: